Last Updated November 21, 2024

 Tip #3: Write a great pitch email

 Now that you've created the perfect media list, it's time for the pitch.
 Really though, if you're pitching the right people, this is the easiest part.
-You have a story that provides value to the readership, and you know this because of all the legwork you put into researching the journo and their publication.
+You have a compelling story that provides value to the readership, and you know this because of all the legwork you put into researching the journo and their publication.
 The email is easy peasy.

 Your pitch email should include: